Sheepdog trial: Gathering herding style (border collie style)

 The International Sheep Dog Society (ISDS) organises trials of three levels of difficulty.
 Gathering style in herding is typical of the border collie breed, and until recently Australian kelpies were representing this style too, but got moved to traditional style in 2018.
 In gathering style the dog works under the guidance of a handler who is stationary during most of the programme.
-He handles the dog with verbal and gesture cues and uses a whistle.
+They handle the dog with verbal and gesture cues and uses a whistle.

 The test usually involves the dog running out to the sheep (outrun), encouraging the sheep to move, or lifting (lift), driving the sheep towards the handler (fetch) and away from the handler (drive) through one or more gates or obstacles.
 In the designated area, the dog must separate one or more sheep from the flock (shed, single), place the sheep in the pen (pen).

 The ISDS holds a World Championship once every three years.
 The eligibility of countries to participate and the number of participants from each country are determined based on the results of the regular competitions during qualifying period of three years.
 Individual and team competitions are held.
 For example, 238 participants from 29 countries were allowed to participate in the 2020 World Championship.
-And sheep – a hybrid of Bluefaced Leicester and Scottish black-faced sheep were raised specifically for the event.
+A hybrid of Bluefaced Leicester and Scottish black-faced sheep were raised specifically for the event.